Dividend Power Score

 - Rich Bressler – President, Chief Operating Officer, and Chief Financial Officer

-- Conal Byrne – Chief Executive Officer, Digital Audio Group
+- Conal Byrne – Chief Executive Officer of the Digital Audio Group

 - Tom Poleman – Chief Programming Officer